The true cost of diet culture: Women spend up to 8 hours a week thinking about weight loss

 - 6 in 10 (60%) women are either dieting or restricting their eating habits to lose weight at some time each year.

-- Almost 1 million (919,000) Australian women revealed they are permanently on a diet or practicing restrictive eating to lose weight.
+- Almost 1 million (919,000) Australian women revealed they are permanently on a diet or practising restrictive eating to lose weight.

-- More than a third of women (35%) who think about or engage in activities with the purpose of losing weight say they experience negative emotions when they do so including feelings of depression, anxiety, stress, feeling overwhelmed, powerless, or sadness.
+More than a third of women (35%) who think about or engage in activities with the purpose of losing weight say they experience negative emotions.
+These include feelings of:

 - More than 2 in 5 (42%) Australian women who diet say that on their last weight loss attempt, they did not consult a healthcare professional.